phd4hd/SRH-HS-HD/README.md

 and a lot of plugins available to transfer the software package to Google App Engine, Amazon Web Services, Microsoft Azure, or any other server.

-The lecture stops here, because this topic will lasts a lot of more pages...
+The lecture stops here, because this topic will take a lot of more pages...

 # Exercise

 To improve and check your expertise I added an exercise in the subfolder.
-If it is too difficult to find the solution I give some tipps in another subfolder.
+If it is too difficult to find the solution I give some hints in another subfolder.
-Please try first to solve the problem without the help, but after several hours of failure you can read my tipps.
+Please try first to solve the problem without the help, but after several hours of failure you can read my hints.

 # Quiz